Kamatari Fujiwara: Early life and career

 Fujiwara was born on 15 January 1905 in Tokyo, Japan.
 Fujiwara had initially focused on music before he became known as a comic actor After performing in Asakusa operas, a popular form of opera during the Taishō era until its decline after the Great Kantō earthquake, he joined Ken'ichi Enomoto's New Casino Folies.
-Enomoto's troupe performed satirical stage shows in an era often associated with the term or "Erotic Grotesque Nonsense" era.
+Enomoto's troupe performed satirical stage shows in an era often associated with the term ero guro nansensu|ero guro nansensu or "Erotic Grotesque Nonsense" era.

 Fujiwara gave his film debut in the 1933 film Ongaku kigeki – Horoyui jinsei (lit.
 "Musical comedy – Intoxicated life"), the first production of the P.C.L. studios (later Toho).
 Most of Fujiwara's later films were Toho productions.
 He married actress Sadako Sawamura in 1936 (divorced in 1946).
 In the late 1930s, Fujiwara found himself in trouble with the nationalist government.
-The authorities were pushing for artists and high profile individuals to change their names to the traditional spelling, and he was under official censure to do so.
+The authorities were pushing for artists and high-profile individuals to change their names to the traditional spelling, and he was under official censure to do so.
 Despite this, he kept his name.